Varsinityy/License-Plate-Compiler/README.md

 # License-Plate-Compiler

-A simple tool to build license plate files for Forza Horizon 5 mods.
-It organizes your images into the exact folders the game needs and fully supports all versions of the game.
+A tool designed to build and organize license plate swatches.
+Instead of manually renaming files and creating folders, this tool compiles source images into the exact directory structure the game requires.
+Fully supports all versions of the game.

 ## Features

 * **Automated Compilation:** Builds the full file set for EU/UK and US/MX regions.
 * **3D Map Maker:** Create depth maps directly inside the tool with a live preview, adjustable intensity, smoothness, extrusion direction, and masking.
 * **Plate Designer:** Type custom text onto built-in state templates to generate new plates.
+* **Presets:** Custom made presets ready for compilation with no outside work.
 * **Direct Zip Merging:** Injects new plates straight into your Textures.zip archive.
 * **Auto Backups:** Automatically saves backups of your original plates so you can restore them with one click.